 The loss of energy in heat and methane during the conversion of starch and cellulose to VFA makes the process of fermentation inefficient.
-When acetate is produced in the rumen there is a loss of one carbon as CO2which can be used to form methane.
+When acetate is produced in the rumen there is a loss of one carbon as CO2 which can be used to form methane.
 Butyrate is produced when two acetate molecules are combined so even though butyrate does not produce CO2 which can be converted into methane directly, the CO2 is produced when the acetate molecules were formed.
 Propionate is the only VFA that does not release an extra carbon that can be used for generation of methane.
-Because of these differences in carbon, the energy values for the VFA are approximately 109% for propionate, 78% for butyrate, and 62% for acetate.
+Because of these differences in carbon, the energy values for the VFA are highest for propionate, intermediate for butyrate, and lowest for acetate.
 Therefore, increasing propionate within the rumen will decrease methane production and increase animal performance for beef production.

 The Wagyu breed thrives on roughage and Japan was traditionally supplied at an age that exceeded 30 months.
 The balance of forages and grain that provided optimum performance and beef quality culminated in propionic acid fermentation during finishing.
 On the other hand, the dairy industry relies on butterfat production and this is favoured by acetic acid fermentation.